j-m-patterson/OSCARZero/README.md

 Each directory contains code to do basically the same thing, but on a different platform.

 ### Android
 This version, as one might expect is an android app.
+It is also available on the play store from https://play.google.com/store/apps/details?id=net.sparrowfall.jmp.OSCARZero

 ### Javascript
 This version is an HTML page with an embedded javascript script.
 Paste your password, hit the button, and read off the results.